calgo-lab/gist/README.md

 # Groundwater Level Interpolation
 This project is building a pipeline for spatiotemporal interpolation of groundwater levels.

+This Readme is always gonna show the current state of the project.

 The first step is recreating the baseline from Kunz et al. (2024), accessible here: https://doi.org/10.5194/egusphere-2024-3484